kangdj6358/EMSRL/README.md

 ## Code implementation

-You can train the PPO algorithm by running the EMSRL_train_EP.py file.
+You can adjust the hyperparameters in the rl_config in the train_EP.py file.

+To train the dataset using PPO, please run

 ```
 python EMSRL_train_EP.py